pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

     .. attribute:: border_style

        A string defining the line style of the field's border.
 See :attr:`Annot.border`.
 Default is "s" ("Solid") - a continuous line.
+Only the first character (upper or lower case) will be regarded when creating a widget.

     .. attribute:: border_width

        A float defining the width of the border line.
-Default is zero, which rsults in a line width of 1.
+Default is 1.

+    .. attribute:: border_dashes

+       A list of integers defining the dash properties of the border line.
+This is only meaningful if ``border_style == "D"`` and :attr:`border_color` is provided.

-    .. attribute:: list_values
+    .. attribute:: choice_values

        A mandatory Python sequence of strings defining the valid choices of listboxes and comboboxes.
 Ignored for other field types.
 Equals :attr:`Annot.widget_choices`.
 The sequence must contain at least two items.
+When updating the widget, always the complete new list of values must be specified.

     .. attribute:: field_name